 The statement of commitment

 We recognise and appreciate the invaluable contribution made by foster and kinship carers to the lives of children and young people in care.

-The Statement of Commitment (PDF or DOCX) between the Department of Children, Youth Justice and Multicultural Affairs (Child Safety) and the foster and kinship carers of Queensland has been developed in collaboration with Queensland Foster and Kinship Care, PeakCare Queensland and the Queensland Aboriginal and Torres Strait Islander Child Protection Peak.
+The Statement of Commitment (PDF or DOCX) between the Department of Child Safety, Seniors and Disability Services (Child Safety) and the foster and kinship carers of Queensland has been developed in collaboration with Queensland Foster and Kinship Care, PeakCare Queensland and the Queensland Aboriginal and Torres Strait Islander Child Protection Peak.
 It reflects the shared commitment of our partnership with you, for the benefit of children and young people in care.

 Roles and responsibilities

 Child Safety, foster and kinship care services and approved carers have common responsibilities to the children or young people in care.
 The ways in which these responsibilities are exercised will vary according to our respective roles.

 Child Safety funds foster and kinship care services to undertake the role of recruitment, training, assessment and support of carers.
 These services provide you with comprehensive support and advocacy through a range of services and resources.
 They work with Child Safety to assist and support you to implement and achieve the agreed goal and outcomes of the child and young person’s case plan.